Will or Trust Preparation

 - You decide which family or friends will receive your assets.
 Otherwise the court can give assets to those you may not have intended to receive anything.

-- If you have minor children, it protects them from being placed in the wrong guardianship through a court decision.
+- If you have minor children (under the age of 18), it protects them from being placed in the wrong guardianship through the court's decision.

 - It stops beneficiaries from overpaying in taxes.
 With just a little planning, you can reduce much or even all of your federal, state or inheritance taxes within your estate.